Lady Jaydee

 Judith Wambura Mbibo (born 15 June 1979), known by her stage name Lady Jaydee also referred to as "Lady JayDee in town" or "Lady Jay Dee", is a Tanzanian singer.
 She specializes in the R&B, Zouk and Afro Pop genres.
 Lady Jaydee was voted as the Best Tanzanian Female R&B Artist in 2002, performed at the Kora All Africa Designers Competition, and was awarded for the "Best R&B Album" at the Tanzania Music Awards on 6 August 2004.
 In July 2005, she won an award for "best female video for South Africa".
 She was among the first females to sing R&B in Swahili.
-Lady Jaydee is signed to one of Africa's most successful music label, Taurus Musik.
-She is also known as the Queen of Bongo Flava (Tanzanian Music).
+Lady Jaydee is signed to Universal Music East Africa She is also known as the Queen of Bongo Flava (Tanzanian Music).

 Early life and education

 Lady Jay Dee was born in Shinyanga Tanzania in a family of ten children.
 Her late father is Lameck Mbibo and her mother is Martha Mbibo.
 She completed her primary school education at Bugoyi Primary School in Shinyanga and her secondary education at Zanaki Secondary School.
 In 2017, Lady Jaydee signed a recording deal with Taurus Musik which is also a label for Alicios Theluji.